A list of churches and congregations that have been the spiritual backbone of the Beverly community.

 Construction began immediately with Nick Niemansverdriet, John Fortuin and Nick Spronk as foreman.
 Materials were acquired from wherever possible; the pulpit, balcony, doors and baptismal font were made of solid oak taken from an old house that stood on 107th Street near 99th Avenue (the present site of the Federal Building).
 The wrought iron light fixtures were crafted over a kitchen stove by Andries Kamphuis, a member of the congregation who had been an old country blacksmith and welder.
 Kamphuis also molded the front door handles with the leaders G M Z O, the initials for the prayer under which the congregation lived: “God zy met ons,” (The Lord be with us.)

 On Christmas Eve, 1953 a ferocious windstorm knocked down the first beams and damaged the floor.
 Volunteers were on the site Christmas Day, working to repair the damage.
 Propelled by such remarkable devotion, the building was virtually complete the following spring.
 Rev. John Hanenburg dedicated the structure at 11905 47th Street on September 9th, 1954 and offered a prayer of thanksgiving.
-In the Dutch tradition LhaL says a church tower is not complete without a weathercock, charter member D. Schuurman placed one there, prompting Beverly-ites to call the house of worship “the church with the rooster on top.”
+The Dutch tradition says a church tower is not complete without a weathercock, charter member D. Schuurman placed one there, prompting Beverly-ites to call the house of worship “the church with the rooster on top.”

 BEVERLY METHODIST AND UNITED CHURCHES